Web4application/BEEZ-Chat/README.md

 1.  *Beast Mode*: Earn rewards for chatting!
 2.  *Virality Detector*: See what's trending in the app!
-3.  *Beast Bucks*: Virtual currency for fun rewards!
+3.  *FADAKA*: Virtual currency for fun rewards!

 *Tech Stack:*